Why are you still suffering chronic migraines?

 • Presence of uncommon migraine conditions, including hemiplegic migraine, basiliar migraine, migraine with prolonged aura , or migrainous infarction.

-Unlike medications taken to relieve the pain and other symptoms of a migraine attack once it occurs, preventive therapies are prescription medications or certain supplements that are taken on a daily basis to prevent migraines from occurring in the first place or to decrease the frequency, intensity and duration of migraines.
+Unlike medications taken to relieve the pain and other symptoms of a migraine attack once it occurs, preventive therapies are taken on a daily basis to prevent migraines from occurring in the first place or to decrease the frequency, intensity and duration of migraines.

 If it has become obvious to you that taking pain relievers to treat the pain of your migraines, has become an all too frequent part of your month, then preventive options may, really improve the quality of your life.